 Spam is the common name for unrequested and unwanted email.The responsibility for prohibiting the sending of spam lies with The Information Commissioners Office (ICO) - an independent public body set up to promote access to official information and protect personal information.
 The ICO website provides general information about spam and gives advice about the steps you can take to prevent or reduce spam.

 There are laws on email marketing which give you rights of privacy with respect to the processing and sharing of your personal data by companies.
-If you believe you have been affected by a contravention of those laws that your detailswere used or shared when they shouldnt have been, for example then you can contact the ICOs complaints service.
+If you believe that your details were used or shared when they shouldn't have been, you can contact the ICOs complaints service.
 This gives you the right to ask the Commissioner to exercise enforcement functions.

 Removing yourself from phone and junk mail distribution lists